 Optimizing your bio is also crucial because you get to use a single link.
 You can choose to link to:

-- Your other social media profiles
+Your YouTube channel or other social media profiles;

-- One of your landing pages where your fans can purchase your music or merchandise
+One of your landing pages where your fans can purchase your music or merchandise;

 3. Craft Outstanding Visual Content

 This one should go without saying because Instagram is a visual-based platform.
 While it used to be a platform for stills only, Instagram can now host various media, including videos and GIFs.
 Your Instagram posts allow you to get creative and showcase your work, providing your audience with a behind-the-scenes look.
 And we're not just talking about backstage photos, but also images that will show your fans how you spend your time inside and outside music creation: